-In section \ref{sec::2} the derivation of Runge-Kutta schemes for deterministic PDE is summarized from \cite{M.S2023}, see \ref{eq:scheme_nlse} and Theorem \ref{condition_deterministic}.
-This idea is then extended to the stochastic setting in section \ref{sec::4} where the general class of implicit Runge-Kutta schemes is presented in \ref{scheme:stoch-runge-kutta}.
-We use techniques introduced in \cite{B.B.M.S2023} to make the key observation that the second iteration of the stochastic integral disappears up to order $ t^2 $ and introduce the hypotheses, \ref{hyp:Phi} and \ref{hyp:coefficient}, required for the conservation of the energy and mass.
-Finally in this section, the midpoint rule is derived as an explicit example in \ref{ex:stoch-res-midpoint}.
+Finally, let us outline the content of each section.
+In Section \ref{sec::2}, the derivation of Runge-Kutta schemes for deterministic PDE is summarised from \cite{M.S2023}, see equation \eqref{eq:scheme_nlse} and Theorem \ref{condition_deterministic}.
+This idea is then extended to the stochastic setting in Section \ref{sec::4} where the general class of implicit Runge-Kutta schemes is presented in Scheme \ref{scheme:stoch-runge-kutta}.
+We use techniques introduced in \cite{B.B.M.S2023} to make the key observation that the second iteration of the stochastic integral disappears up to order $ t^2 $ and introduce hypotheses \ref{hyp:Phi} and \ref{hyp:coefficient}, required for the conservation of energy and mass.
+Finally, in this section, the midpoint rule is derived explicitly in example \ref{ex:stoch-res-midpoint}.

-In section \ref{sec::5} we prove that the class of schemes derived in section \ref{sec::4} conserves the quantities introduced in \ref{sec::1}.
-This result is summarised in Theorem \ref{thm:Symplecticity}, which is then proved by combining the technical lemma \ref{lemma:vwedgeGiszero} and the conservation laws for mass \ref{prop:conservation-of-mass} and energy \ref{prop:conservation-of-energy}.
-The calculations are similar to those in \cite{H.W2019} and \cite{M.S2023} and we note that in the stochastic setting symplecticity only occurs after taking into account the averaging of the Fourier coefficients.
+In Section \ref{sec::5}, we prove that the class of schemes derived in Section \ref{sec::4} conserves the quantities introduced in Section \ref{sec::Hamiltonian-Form}.
+This result is summarised in Theorem \ref{thm:Symplecticity}, which is then proved by combining the technical result Lemma \ref{lemma:vwedgeGiszero} and the conservation laws for mass, Proposition \ref{prop:conservation-of-mass}, and energy, Proposition \ref{prop:conservation-of-energy}.
+The calculations are similar to those of \cite{H.W2019} and \cite{M.S2023}.
+We note that in the stochastic setting, symplecticity occurs only after taking into account the averaging of the Fourier coefficients.

-In section \ref{sec::6} we establish that the stability, \ref{thm:stability} and the convergence of the fixed point iterations \ref{thm:fixedpoint-convergence}.
-We observe that stability and fixed point convergence relies on the condition that the time-step is sufficiently small and that this can not be ensured due to the presence of random.
-For this reason we can not prove the convergence of the scheme.
-We find that we can still prove that the local error is order $ t^{3/2} $ using the cancellations that occur in the midpoint iterations of Duhamel's formula, this is the statement of theorem \ref{prop:local-error}.
+In Section \ref{sec::6}, we first study the stability of the scheme introduced in Example \eqref{ex:stoch-res-midpoint}, the result of which is presented in Theorem \ref{thm:stability}.
+Next, we study the convergence of the fixed point iterations, which is the result expressed in Theorem \ref{thm:fixedpoint-convergence}.
+We observe that these properties rely on the condition that the time step is sufficiently small, but this cannot be ensured due to the presence of randomness.
+For this reason, we cannot prove the convergence of the scheme.
+We find that we can still prove the local error is of order $ t^{3/2} $ using the cancellations that occur in the midpoint iterations of the Duhamel formulation; this is the statement of Theorem \ref{prop:local-error}.